EricPug/ericpugsdungeontimetracker/README.md

 Keep track of turns, calculate elapsed time, current time, and create a log of the action.

-## Why?
-Tracking turns manually sucks.
-Players ask 'how long have we been down here?' or 'what time is it?'.
-I don't want to bother counting turns and figuring it out.
-Also, I needed a log that kept track of what was going on... **while things were going on.**

 ## Features
 - **Turn Tracker**: Check off turns as they pass.
 - 1 Sheet = 24 hours of dungeon time.